-Let me start by saying, I have changed a lot in five years.
-I left college with huge ideas of what I wanted to accomplish in my career with dreams of getting to the top.
+Over the last five years, I’ve changed a lot.
+I left college with huge ideas of what I wanted to accomplish in my career, with dreams of getting to the top.
 And for a few years, I worked full-time and loved it!
 I carried on in that rat race for a while, thinking it was what I wanted to do.
 But then I discovered travel.

-Without going into too much detail about The Gambia, (I’ll save that for another post -click here for 5 reason why you should visit The Gambia), the experience changed my perspective and gave me so many reasons to travel more.
-It challenged me and taught me that there is more to life than earning money and owning material things.
+Without going into too much detail about The Gambia, the experience changed my perspective and gave me so many reasons to travel more.
+It challenged me and taught me that there is more to life than earning money and owning things.

-I was a different person when I returned from that trip.
-(I know that’s a full-blown cliche but there’s no other way to say it).
-I stepped out of my comfort zone, saw the world under a different light and realised what I missing out on.
-Before this trip, my world had revolved around getting ahead professionally, working towards the next promotion and fitting in a night out with friends, but I realised this wasn’t living.
-At least it wasn’t how I wanted to live.
+I stepped out of my comfort zone, saw the world in a different light and realised what I was missing out on.
+Before this trip, my world revolved around getting ahead, working towards the next promotion and socialising with friends.
+But I realised this wasn’t how I wanted to live.

-Now, I’m not saying there’s anything wrong with that lifestyle.
-If that’s how you choose to live your life and you’re happy with it, that’s great!
+I’m not saying there’s anything wrong with that lifestyle.
+If that’s how you choose to live and you’re happy, that’s great!
 But I knew that if I carried on living that life, I would wake up at 80 and look back feeling disappointed and unsatisfied.
 I had to get out there and see the world!
-I wanted experiences not material possessions.
+I wanted experiences, not material possessions.

-I’d love to say that I quit my job and have been travelling full-time since, wouldn’t that be amazing!?
-But unfortunately, that isn’t the case as I have to work part-time to pay for my travels.
-But working part-time, I fit in as much travel as I can possibly afford and have time for.
-Check out this post to see How I Afford to Travel.
+I’d love to say that I quit my job and have been travelling full-time ever since.
+But unfortunately, that isn’t the case.
+I have to work part-time to pay for my travels.
+But working part-time, I fit in as much travel as I can, pinching the pennies to make sure I can afford to travel regularly.

-I recently saw a quote that rang true with me.
+I recently saw a quote that struck a cord.
 You may have heard it before…

 We travel not to escape life, but for life not to escape us.